Monday, 5 August 2024

 ‘I want to go to England.
 To Europe.
 Next year - when I’m- I’m half-English.
 I can get a Visa.’

-He heard the misstep, the reveal of his youth, his eagerness.
-She said nothing.
-Her smile grew warmer, kinder.
-He wanted to keep speaking, to say everything, anything, to ask a million questions about her art, how she knew – if it was the same as how he did, sometimes – he wanted to talk about the want, to fall deep inside the restlessness and at last close the circle on its yearning.
+He heard his youth, his eagerness.
+Her smile did not change.
+He wanted to keep speaking, to say everything, anything, to ask a million questions about her art, how she knew – if it was the same as how he did, sometimes – he wanted to talk about the want.
 He felt that he was walking a tightrope.
 He felt that every word must be carefully considered.
 He felt he could make no error.
-How long could he continue this version of himself?

 ‘There you are!’

-His mother’s voice snapped the reverie like a twig beneath a boot, and now here she was alongside them both in a flurry of late-middle-aged anxiety, breathless from the hill as she said, ‘I’ve been waiting at the car, I thought you’d gotten– oh.’
+His mother’s voice broke the reverie like a twig beneath a boot, breathless from the hill as she said, ‘I’ve been waiting at the car, I thought you’d gotten– oh.’

-A moment longer, the photographer's eyes lingered on his, then he saw the mask of detachment fix, the withdrawal of the tendrils that ever so briefly connected them; saw her shrink into the shadows of her hat.
+He saw the photographer's mask fix, saw her shrink into the shadows of her hat.
 Felt his bony limbs in his t-shirt, his braces pressing against the inside of his lips, the too-hot sun on his skin.

 He felt the photographer observing.